-After months of tribal councils and pow wows, the tribes chose the site of their medicine lodge on the banks of the wooded river.
+After months of tribal councils and pow wows, the tribes chose the site of their medicine lodge on the wooded river banks.
 Two factors influenced their choice.
 They believed that near their ancient sanctuary, the Great Spirit would watch over all that took place.
 The spot, too, was miles from the white mans’ civilization, and here, in their own country, they believed there was less danger of treachery on the part of the white men.
-Plans were completed for the meeting in the early fall of 1867 and in October, up to 15,000 Indians met with 600 Government representatives in what is said to be the largest gathering of Indians and whites in the history of the United States.
+Plans were completed for the meeting in the early fall of 1867.
+In October, up to 15,000 Indians met with 600 Government representatives in what is said to be the largest gathering of Indians and whites in the history of the United States.

 Towering above all the Indians was Little Raven, orator and chief of the Arapaho.
 A.A.
 Taylor, later Governor of Tennessee, attended the council as a secretary.
 In an account of the event published in the early 1900s, he said: